zlehmann/rails-sidekiq-lab-v-000/README.md

 ## Objectives

-1. Create a long-running task.
+1. Move a long-running task to Sidekiq
-2. Upload and process a CSV file to create songs.

 ## Overview

-In this lab, we're going to augment the song library so that we can upload a CSV of songs and artists to expand our collection.
+In this lab, we're going to add [Sidekiq](https://github.com/mperham/sidekiq) to the song library so that we can upload a CSV of songs and artists in a background worker.

 You will find a CSV of classic rock songs and artists in `db\songs.csv`.
 Use it to test your work!